rthbound/protected_record/README.md

 end
 ```

-If you fail to specify either option, ProtectedRecord will use an empty array.
+If you do not specify either option, ProtectedRecord will use an empty array.

 ## Usage